bp82125/RexText/README.md

 # Minimal Text Editor with Regex in Python

-This repository contains a minimal text editor built in Python using the Tkinter library.
-The text editor includes functionality for searching and matching text using regular expressions (regex).
+This repository contains a minimal text editor built in Python using the Tkinter library for the CT121 Automata course.
+The text editor includes functionality for searching and matching text using Regular Expressions (regex).

 ## Features:
 - **Text Editing:** Edit and manipulate text easily within the editor.